Wyamio/Wyam.Web/Input/getting-started/usage.md

 There are also a number of arguments that allow you to control execution (use `--help` or `-?` to see them):

 ```
 usage:  [--help-directives] [-w] [-p [arg]] [--force-ext]
         [--preview-root <arg>] [-i <arg>...] [-o <arg>] [-c <arg>] [-u]
         [--use-local-packages] [--packages-path <arg>] [--output-script]
         [--verify-config] [--noclean] [--nocache] [-v] [--pause]
         [--meta <arg>...] [-l [arg]] [--assembly-name <arg>...]
         [--assembly <arg>...] [--nuget-source <arg>...]
         [--nuget <arg>...] [--] <root>

     --help-directives           Displays help for the various
                                 preprocessor directives.
     -w, --watch                 Watches the input folder for any
                                 changes.
     -p, --preview [arg]         Start the preview web server on the
                                 specified port (default is 5080).
     --force-ext                 Force the use of extensions in the
                                 preview web server (by default,
                                 extensionless URLs may be used).
     --preview-root <arg>        The path to the root of the preview
                                 server, if not the output folder.
     -i, --input <arg>...
 The path(s) of input files, can be
                                 absolute or relative to the current
                                 folder.
     -o, --output <arg>          The path to output files, can be
                                 absolute or relative to the current
                                 folder.
     -c, --config <arg>          Configuration file (by default,
                                 config.wyam is used).
     -u, --update-packages       Check the NuGet server for more recent
                                 versions of each package and update them
                                 if applicable.
     --use-local-packages        Toggles the use of a local NuGet
                                 packages folder.
     --packages-path <arg>       The packages path to use (only if
                                 use-local is true).
     --output-script             Outputs the config script after it's
                                 been processed for further debugging.
     --verify-config             Compile the configuration but do not
                                 execute.
     --noclean                   Prevents cleaning of the output path on
                                 each execution.
     --nocache                   Prevents caching information during
                                 execution (less memory usage but slower
                                 execution).
     -v, --verbose               Turns on verbose output showing
                                 additional trace message useful for
                                 debugging.
     --pause                     Pause execution at the start of the
                                 program until a key is pressed (useful
                                 for attaching a debugger).
     --meta <arg>...
 Specifies global metadata which can be
                                 accessed from the engine or config file
                                 (--meta key=value).
     -l, --log [arg]             Log all trace messages to the specified
                                 log file (by default,
                                 wyam-[datetime].txt).
     --assembly-name <arg>...
 Adds a reference to an assembly by name.
                                 See below for syntax details.
     --assembly <arg>...
 Adds a reference to an assembly by file
                                 name or globbing pattern.
 See below for
                                 syntax details.
     --nuget-source <arg>...
 Specifies an additional package source
                                 to use.
 See below for syntax details.
     --nuget <arg>...
 Adds a NuGet package (downloading and
                                 installing it if needed).
 See below for
                                 syntax details.
     <root>                      The folder (or config file) to use.

 --assembly-name usage:

     <assembly>    The assembly to load by name.

 --assembly usage:

     <assembly>    The assembly to load by file or globbing pattern.

 --nuget-source usage:

     <source>    The package source to add.

 --nuget usage:

     -p, --prerelease         Specifies that prerelease packages are
                              allowed.
     -u, --unlisted           Specifies that unlisted packages are
                              allowed.
     -v, --version <arg>      Specifies the version of the package to
                              use.
+    -l, --latest             Specifies that the latest available version
+                             of the package should always be used.
     -s, --source <arg>...
 Specifies the package source(s) to get the
                              package from.
     -e, --exclusive          Indicates that only the specified package
                              source(s) should be used to find the
                              package.
     <package>                The package to install.
 ```